blackducksoftware/blackduck-jira/README.md

 ## Documentation ##
-All documentation for blackduck-jira can be found on our public [Black Duck Confluence](https://blackducksoftware.atlassian.net/wiki/spaces/INTDOCS/pages/47254687/Black+Duck+JIRA+Plugin)
+All documentation for blackduck-jira can be found on our public [Confluence](https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/622624/Black+Duck+JIRA+Plugin)